msprev/pandocinject/doc/readme.md

     For example, you might have a file that includes a list of your talks, and you want to select some of the items, sort them, and format them neatly for a CV on your website.

 Wouldn't it be nice to do this without learning a funky template/style/query language?
-    Wouldn't it be nice to say the output you want directly in markdown/html/org/etc.?
+    Wouldn't it be nice to say the output you want directly in your favourite format (markdown/html/org/etc.)?
     And wouldn't it be nice to use a simple language like Python to do the selecting and formatting logic?

 pandocinject does this.
     Or rather, pandocinject creates pandoc filters do to this.
     Creating these filters is trivial.
-    Some worked examples are given below.
+    A worked example is given below.

 pandocinject is 100% Python.
-    Using pandocinject only requires a basic knowledge of Python.
+    Using it only requires a basic knowledge of Python.
     There are no funky template/style/query languages (SQL, csl, biblatex, etc.) to learn.